benhere/typescript-learning/ReadMe.txt

 # Nullish Coalescing (??) - It helps us deal with nullish (null) data.

+# Useful Resources & Links
+# Attached you find all the code snapshots for this module - you also find them attached to individual lectures throughout this module.

+# These links might also be interesting:

+# More on Advanced Types: https://www.typescriptlang.org/docs/handbook/2/types-from-types.html

 # Section-7 : Generics

 # A generic type is a type which is kind of connected with some other type and is really flexible regarding which exact type that other type is.